ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 {: #openwhisk_webactions_protected}

 Action parameters are protected and treated as immutable.
 Parameters are automatically finalized to enable Web Actions.
 ```
- wsk action create /guest/demo/hello hello.js \
-      --parameter name Jane \
+bx wsk action create /guest/demo/hello hello.js --parameter name Jane --web true
-      --web true
 ```
+{: pre}

 The result of these changes is that the `name` is bound to `Jane` and cannot be overridden by query or body parameters because of the final annotation.
 This design secures the action against query or body parameters that try to change this value whether by accident or intentionally.

 ## Disabling Web Actions

-To disable a Web Action from being invoked via web API (`https://openwhisk.ng.bluemix.net/api/v1/web/`), pass a value of `false` or `no` to the `--web` flag to update an Action with the CLI.
+To disable a Web Action from being invoked via web API (`https://openwhisk.bluemix.net/api/v1/web/`), pass a value of `false` or `no` to the `--web` flag to update an Action with the CLI.
 ```
- wsk action update /guest/demo/hello hello.js --web false
+bx wsk action update /guest/demo/hello hello.js --web false
 ```
 {: pre}